The Ultimate Guide to 2021 Music Festivals

 When: August 27-29

 What to know: The Brits have a long history of putting together dynamic festivals, and Reading and Leeds is one of them—Reading being the world's longest-running music fest to this day.
 The two events run simultaneously in the English cities Reading and Leeds and feature the same lineup, which is typically rock-focused.
 The fest was supposed to host Rage Against the Machine in their first UK show in a decade, but they unfortunately won't be headlining in 2021.
-Reading and Leeds plans to only go through with the event if the UK's Chief Medical Officer gives them the go-ahead, and it has announced vaccinations won't be required, but testing will be.
-Any travelers from the US have to test when flying into the UK regardless.
+Anyone attending who is 11 or older will be required to be fully vaccinated or have proof of a negative NHS Lateral Flow Test taken the day of before traveling to the fest.
+Although this option hasn't gained much prevalence in the US, the UK fest also has the option of proving natural immunity by showing a positive test result from the past 180 days (and 10 days of isolation if the test was taken relatively close to the event).

 Headliners: Catfish and the Bottlemen, Disclosure, Liam Gallagher, Post Malone, Queens of the Stone Age, and Stormzy